d1mdev/HomeAssistant-PulseAudio-Disable/README.md

 DO_UNLOAD_BLUETOOTH_MODULE |  | set to true to unload the PulseAudio ```module-bluetooth-discover``` module, else false to skip.
 SLEEP_TIME |  | base sleep time for delay statements in script.

 Note that if the ```docker exec``` command is executed immediately after receiving the container start event, the container is not accepting commands yet and a *"Connection failure: Connection refused"* error is raised.
-To prevent this error the script will wait for 5 seconds to allow the container to settle down, before executing the command.
-Based on your hardware and system performance you may have to tune this delay to make things work.
+To work around this error the script will try a couple of times to update the container, with an increasing timeout between retries to allow the container to settle down.
+Based on your hardware and system performance you may have to increase this retry mechanism to make things work.
-Search for:  ```sleep 5``` and change as needed.
+Use ```SLEEP_TIME``` param and change as needed.

 ## Implementation

 The shell script can be kicked off in a number of ways.
 Below are instructions to set it up as a Linux daemon service that will be automatically started on bootup.
 ***Assumptions:***
-* The script is called ```pa-suspend.sh```.
+* Your script script will be called ```pa-suspend.sh```.
 * The script is located in ```/home/pi/Scripts```.
 * The service will run in the context of user ```pi```.
-    Set the proper "User=" setting for your environment in the [service file](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.service).
+    Set the proper "User=" setting for your environment in the [service file](https://github.com/d1mdev/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.service).
     This ensures that $HOME is set, to prevent the Docker error: ```"WARNING: Error loading config file: .dockercfg: $HOME is not defined"```

-***Instructions: (adjust to match your own implementation)***
+***Instructions: (adjust where needed to match your own implementation)***
-1) In the host OS (Debian?), create a shell script by copying the contents from or downloading the [pa-suspend.sh](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.sh) script.
+1) In the host OS (Debian?), create a shell script ```pa-suspend.sh``` by copying the contents from or downloading the [pa-suspend-v2.sh](https://github.com/d1mdev/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend-v2.sh) script.
     ```sudo vi /home/pi/Scripts/pa-suspend.sh```
 2) Ensure the shell script is executable:
     ```chmod +x /home/pi/Scripts/pa-suspend.sh```
-3) Create the service file, and enter the content from [pa-suspend.service](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.service):
+3) Create the service file, and enter the content from [pa-suspend.service](https://github.com/d1mdev/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend.service):
     ```sudo vi /etc/systemd/system/pa-suspend.service```
  4) Create the systemd service:
     ```sudo systemctl enable pa-suspend```